 The Krampus has a terrifying mask and is considered a furry devil figure.
 Around the 5th and 6th of December, you will find lots of Krampus parades, especially in Austrians’ alpine towns.
 The Krampus are running around in the town with their furry suit, belt with bells, masks and rod.

-The Christmas celebration in Austria
+The traditional Christmas celebration in Austria

-In Austria, kids aren’t told that Santa Claus brings the gifts, but that Christ Child (Christkind) brings them.
+In Austria, kids aren’t told that Santa Claus brings the gifts, but that Christ Child (Christkind).
 Many families put the gifts under the well decorated Christmas tree.
 The decoration of the tree can vary, some put candies on the tree or candles.
 The most important thing is the star on the top.
 Nativity scenes are also an important part of Christmas time in Austria.
 The nativity scene comes out of storage in December and decorates the living room until after Christmas.
 Some children even make their own nativity scene at school.

 What would be the Advent time without them: the famous Christmas markets?
-The history of the Christmas Markets dates back to the middle ages.
+The history of the Christmas markets dates back to the middle ages.

 Christmas Vocabulary for Austria